The Hepworth Wakefield is an inspiring art gallery in Yorkshire, UK. The striking building was designed by David Chipperfield Architects.

 The galleries are naturally lit using skylights and vertical windows, arranged asymmetrically to create a gentle but definite variation of natural lighting levels.
 This allows a variety of art to be displayed in one room.

-Arup’s lighting design team developed a ‘light mapping’ tool for each gallery to predict annual exposure.
+Our lighting design team developed a ‘light mapping’ tool for each gallery to predict annual exposure.
 This was used, working with curators, to identify the optimum locations for the display of pieces with varying levels of light sensitivity.

-Arup also advised on the gallery’s physical and electronic security requirements.
+We also advised on the gallery’s physical and electronic security requirements.
 Our team developed the security strategy, specified physical standards for walls, doors, windows and electronic security systems and had an overseeing role during the installation on site.

 We were engaged at the outset of the project, our security experts working closely with gallery staff and the architect’s design team to integrate security into all elements of the building.